JohnCoene/javascript-for-r/_book/6-02-computations-ml.md

 }
 ```

-Then on can implement the `predict` method for `mlSimpleRegression`.
+Then one can implement the `predict` method for `mlSimpleRegression`.
 The function uses the `address` of the model to run the JavaScript `predict` method on that object.

 ```r
 #' @export